cnguy/kayn/README.md

 * Rate limiter that is enforced per region.
     * Retries on 429 and >= 500.
         * Promise-based requests retry up to three times.
-        * Callback-based requests are infinite at the moment.
 * Built-in parameter checks so you can hopefully refer to documentation less! :)
 * Built-in, flexible caching (in-memory and redis).
     * Customized expiration timers.
 You can set a timer for each endpoint type.
 Refer to [Caching](#caching) for more info.